The Strange Love of Martha Ivers: Modern assessment

+The film holds a 100% approval rating on Rotten Tomatoes, based on 10 reviews.

 Accolades

 John Patrick received an Academy Award nomination for Best Writing, Original Motion Picture Story.

 Home media

 In 1974, The Strange Love of Martha Ivers entered the public domain in the United States because the claimants did not renew its copyright registration in the 28th year after publication.
-Because of its public domain status, the film has received numerous home media releases in various formats since.
+Because of its public domain status, the film has since had numerous home media releases in various formats.

 Paramount Home Entertainment released the film on DVD on October 25, 2002.
 The independent distributor HDClassics issued a restored DVD and Blu-ray combination set in 2012, though this edition was noted for having middling picture quality and featuring digital noise reduction.
 On September 22, 2022, Kino Lorber released a new Blu-ray edition featuring a 4K restoration from the original film elements.